-The Department features two unique travel study opportunities.
-TRS-311 is a trip to Paris and TRS-345 is a trip to Chicago.
-Both are open for majors and non-majors of our program.
+The Department features unique travel study opportunities within the US and to Europe.
+These trips are open for majors and non-majors of our program.
 Each trip offers an optional three credit transferable course where you are able to validate your unique and valuable learning experience.
 There are no prerequisites these courses and they can be taken for noncredit.

 Travel study in architecture and interior design is critical as seeing a structure and experiencing the spaces within its walls firsthand is a learning experience that cannot be replicated in the classroom.
 Transfer universities promote travel study as they agree you have to see design to truly appreciate the genius of what was created.